-In Three Spheres I, from September that year, he very precisely demonstrates how to evoke a three-dimensional form on a flat surface.
-He writes about it in The Graphic Work of M.C.
-Escher (1959):
+In Three Spheres I, from September that year, he demonstrated with great precision how to evoke a three-dimensional form on a flat surface.
+He writes about it *:

 ‘At the top of this print the spatial nature of a globe is brought out as strongly as possible.
 Yet it is not a globe at all, merely the projection of one on a piece of paper which could be cut out as a disc.
 In the middle, just such a paper disc is illustrated, but folded in two halves, one part vertical and the other horizontal, with the top sphere resting on this latter.
 At the bottom another such disc is shown, but onfolded this time, and seen in perspective as a circular table top.’